-An estimated 8,430 new cases of testicular cancer will be diagnosed in the United States in 2015.
-Germ cell tumors (GCTs) comprise 95% of malignant tumors arising in the testes.
+An estimated 8,430 new cases of testicular cancer will be diagnosed in the United States in 2015.1 Germ cell tumors (GCTs) comprise 95% of malignant tumors arising in the testes.
 These tumors also occur occasionally in extragonadal primary sites, but they are still managed the same as testicular GCTs.
-GCTs are relatively uncommon tumors and account for 1% of all male tumors.
-Testicular GCTs constitute the most common solid tumor in men between the ages of 20 and 34 years, and the incidence of testicular GCTs has been increasing in the past two decades.
-He decades of testicular GCTs has been increasing in the past two decades.
+GCTs are relatively uncommon tumors and account for 1% of all male tumors.1 Testicular GCTs constitute the most common solid tumor in men between the ages of 20 and 34 years,2 and the incidence of testicular GCTs has been increasing in the past two decades.3-6